LksWlprn/Opus-Magnum-Philosophicum/README.md

 It can then be conjectured that our overall attention is also a shift between object spaces, where the object is, connected to the MDM, the winner in the competition of fame.

 ### Attention Schema Theory

-I contend that Graziano's attention schema theory is subsumed by Gazzaniga's left-brain interpreter.
+I contend that Graziano's attention schema theory is subsumed by Gazzaniga's interpreter.
 Graziano proposed that an attention schema is like the body schema.
 Just like the brain constructs a simplified model of the body to help monitor and control movements of the body, so the brain constructs a simplified model of attention to help monitor and control attention.
 The information in that model, portraying an imperfect and simplified version of attention, leads the brain to conclude that it has a non-physical essence of awareness.
 The construct of subjective awareness is the brain's efficient but imperfect model of its own attention.
 This model of attention is practically identical to the interpreter described by Gazzaniga, which is (as I've said) identical to the probing mechanism described by Dennett i.e., the fabricated narrative is the narrative about our attention.
 In this view, consciousness is not a direct reflection of sensory inputs but a model- or narrative-based construct that provides the organism with an understanding of its own focus and mental states.
 The attention schema enables the brain to attribute awareness to certain stimuli, creating the subjective experience of consciousness, which aligns with the functionalist emphasis on the roles and interactions of mental processes.

 In the greater scheme of things the voting mechanism which decides about what drafts of narrative become famous and can therefore influence our behavior, is itslef made into a narrative by an interpreter in our mind.
 This narrative is what Graziano calls the attention schema, which is related to our memories in such a way that we would call these memories our experiences (that we were aware of).
 The primary adaptive function of the attention schema is to enable a better, more flexible control of attention.
 In the theory of dynamical systems control, a control system works better and more flexibly if it constructs an internal model of the item it controls.
 An automatic airplane-piloting system will work better if it incorporates a model of the dynamics of the airplane.
 An air and temperature controller for a building works better if it incorporates a rich, predictive model of the building's airflow and temperature dynamics.
 The brain's controller of attention works better by constructing a rich, internal model of what attention is, how it changes over time, what its consequences are, and what state it is in at any moment.

 This model is essentially the narrative we perceive as that which we are aware of.
 The model itself might reside to a great extend in our brain's language-processing modules, but it is highly connected to every part of our cortex.
 It only becomes aware of the consensus within our cortex, but might influence the voting process itself, for it might influence the shifting of attention within the cortical object spaces.

-### Time and Experience

-### Aphantasia and Blindsight

-### Mind Uploading